tierratechnologies/logmate.co.nz/content/resource/fatigue-management.md

 ## How does Fatigue affect me as a driver?

 > - Slows my ability to react
-> - Reduces my ability to concerntrate
+> - Reduces my ability to concentrate
-> - Leads to poor risk judgement calls
+> - Leads to poor risk judgement
 > - Results in excessive speed variations
-> - Greater change of drifting over the centre-line
+> - Greater chance of drifting over the centre-line

 ## How do I recognise the signs of Fatigue ?

 > - Restlessness
 > - Frequent blinking of eyes
 > - Yawning
-> - Late breaking
+> - Late braking
 > - Forgetting recent odometer reading
 > - General drowsiness